 (See also Overview of Arrhythmias Overview of Arrhythmias The normal heart beats in a regular, coordinated way because electrical impulses generated and spread by myocytes with unique electrical properties trigger a sequence of organized myocardial... read more .)

 Pathophysiology of Reentrant SVTs

-The reentry pathway (see figure Mechanism of typical reentry) in supraventricular tachycardia is within the
+The reentry pathway (see figure ) in supraventricular tachycardia may be

 In classic (or manifest) WPW syndrome, antegrade conduction occurs over both the accessory pathway and the normal conducting system during sinus rhythm.
 The accessory pathway, being faster, depolarizes some of the ventricle early, resulting in a short PR interval and a slurred upstroke to the QRS complex (delta wave—see figure Classic Wolff-Parkinson-White syndrome Classic Wolff-Parkinson-White (WPW) syndrome ).

 The delta wave prolongs QRS duration to > 0.12 second, although the overall configuration, apart from the delta wave, may appear normal.
 Depending on the orientation of the delta wave, a pseudoinfarction pattern Q-wave may be present.
 Because the early depolarized parts of the ventricle also repolarize early, the T-wave vector may be abnormal.